definitevictory/Review-Music-Player-github.io/TicTacToe_MusicPlayer/README.txt

 In the top right, you can press the up and down arrows next to the volume bar in order to raise/lower the volume.
  - Made so you can't make the volume too high or low.
-- different for each song, doesn't save when closing the whole program.
+- different for each song, doesn't save when closing the whole program, but saves the volume you set for each song as long as the program stays open.